Follow Us:Follow Us on Twitter Like Us on Facebook Follow Us on Google+ Watch videos on our Youtube channel

 Through a path of inheritance called epigenetics that scientists are only now beginning to understand, we can pass on traits and tendencies acquired during our lifetime.
 So if a man grows up lean and is the descendant of a long line of thin people but becomes overweight due to lifestyle and/or environmental exposures, he may change his own epigenetic makeup and pass on a risk of obesity to his offspring.

 We inherit more than genes, however.
-As Dr. Bergman says: “We are usually also born into an environment that is largely predetermined for us.
+As Richard Bergman, PhD, says: "We are usually also born into an environment that is largely predetermined for us.
 We eat the way those around us eat, and we pick up on their lifestyle and habits very early in our lives.
-Changing behavior is extremely difficult, even if you are motivated.”
+Changing behavior is extremely difficult, even if you are motivated."
 Getting to the molecular heart of the matter—understanding the cellular factors influencing weight gain—could therefore be a breakthrough in the quest for treatments, picking up where diet and lifestyle often fail to succeed.

 Punching Above Their Weight